Community Health Leaders

 René Agterhof

 René Agterhof has been an Ankylosing Spondylitis patient for almost thirty years.
 At age nine he had the first symptom.
 Not long after that, he started to experience heavy inflammation pains in his lower back and hip region.
-A long period of hospital visits followed and after multiple x-rays, MRIs, and CT scans he received the diagnosis of Ankylosing Spondylitis.
 Read more.

 James Allen